-While our main blog is under construction, you will find our March 2019 Position on Delisting the Grey Wolf here:
+While our main blog is under construction, you will find our March 2019 Position on Delisting the Gray Wolf here:

-Wolf Park’s Position on Delisting the Grey Wolf
+Wolf Park’s Position on Delisting the Gray Wolf

 The Top Line: Wolves are Essential.